~ Right Click Anywhere for Navigation Menu ~

 Yajnas (offerings/sacrifice) performed by priests on our behalf, and Gems for afflicted planets, can cost a great deal.

 Christians believe that the greatest sacrifice ever offered was the crucifixion of Christ.
-He, born without the stain of sin, offered the supreme Yajna for the remission of sins.
+He, born without the stain of sin, offered himself as the supreme sacrifice for the atonement of our sins (karma).

-No-one doubts that the efficacy of the yajna is in accord with the level of consciousness - state of awareness - of the priest(s) who offer it.
+It goes without saying that the power of the yajna is in accord with the level of consciousness (state of awareness) of those who offer it.

 All existence is universal consciousness absorbed in the highest bliss.
 And the bliss grows.
 And greater bliss.

-The blessed virgin Mary, mother of Christ, and therefore prayed to as the Mother of God, is shown here as she appeared to Saint Catherine Laboure.
+The blessed virgin Mary, mother of Christ (prayed to as the Mother of God) is shown here as she appeared to Saint Catherine Laboure.

 St. Catherine describes her vision thus: